avaneev/a5hash/README.md

-`a5hash` was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - 360-400 bytes, depending on compiler.
+`a5hash` was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - about 360 bytes, depending on compiler.
 Moreover, if the default seed (0) is used, or if a constant-size data is being hashed, this further reduces the code size and increases the hashing throughput.